-I’m currently the creative director for a city magazine, but have a wide range of interests besides design — collecting (vintage goods, seashells, t-shirts), animals (I have five awesome cats!) — but especially… food.
+I work as the creative director for a magazine, but have a wide range of interests besides art/design — collecting (vintage goods, seashells, t-shirts), animals (I have three awesome cats!) — but especially… food.

 It’s important to note that I’ve been around influential food scenes my entire life.
 My parents once owned a concession trailer, and I spent much of my childhood traveling to different carnivals and fairs every week.
 I was often allowed to roam these events alone, a few bucks in hand to plunk down for my favorite goodies.
 One memory that stands out is trying Dippin’ Dots for the first time, shortly after they had debuted, at the DuQuoin State Fair.

 In 1990, my family purchased a restaurant in a historic tourist town, and later purchased a second restaurant in a nearby area, which we still own today.
 My teenage and college-age years were largely spent in the restaurant’s kitchen, often as a line cook, but sometimes just experimenting for myself — dropping random stuff into the fryers (I was deep-frying Oreos long before they became trendy, folks!) or coming up with new combinations like french fries and peppermint icing (Surprisingly good!).

 With the advent of the Food Network, I started to learn more about cooking and ingredients, admittedly hooked to shows like Good Eats (Alton Brown is still my hero.).
 Even today, although the channel is largely game shows and “reality” TV, I watch a few select shows, and tend to put it on in the background while I’m working or trying to fall asleep.
 It’s strangely soothing, seriously!